 - Action or advocacy of imminent action which violates the law or administrative rule; this prohibition shall not apply to appropriate discussions concerning the changing of laws or rules, or actions taken through appropriate channels or procedures to effectuate such changes.

-- Advocacy or approval of sexual activity outside of marriage, or presentations in violation of laws or regulations governing sex education or privacy rights of families or individuals.
+- Advocacy or approval of sexual activity outside of marriage, or presentations in violation of laws or regulations governing sex educations or privacy right of families or individuals.

 - Action or advocacy of imminent action involving the harassment or denigration of any person.

 - Action or advocacy of imminent action with intent to cause a person to fear or to reely exercise or enjoy any right secured by the Constitution or laws of the United State or the State of Utah.

 A school may limit or deny a charter to a club if necessary to:

 - protect the physical, emotional, psychological, or moral well being of students and faculty;

 - maintain order and discipline on school premises; or